alexaritan/date/README.md

 new Date();
 // 2020-07-10T22:53:54.038Z

-const elevenDaysFromNow = AlexDate(11).days.from.now();
+const elevenDaysFromNow = new AlexDate(11).days.from.now();
 new Date(elevenDaysFromNow);
 // 2020-07-21T22:53:54.038Z
 ```

 ## Constants
-If you don't want to harness the power of the date calculations, you can still use the built in constants.
+If you don't want to harness the power of the date calculations, you can still use the provided constants.

 `import {oneDayInMilliseconds, oneHourInMilliseconds, oneMinuteInMilliseconds, oneSecondInMilliseconds} from '@alexaritan/date';`